Test ID: SNS Supplemental Newborn Screen, Blood Spot

 *This test does not screen for critical congenital heart disease and congenital hearing loss, both of which are tested in the nursery using methods other than blood spots (audiometry, pulse oximetry).

 Screening tests do not conclusively determine disease status but measure analytes that, in most cases, are not specific for a particular disease.
-This is the reason why the Health and Human Services Secretary also recognizes more than 25 additional conditions as secondary targets that do not meet all inclusion criteria but are identified nevertheless, because most of them are components of the differential diagnosis of screening results observed in core conditions.
-Even for the secondary conditions, the possibility of making a diagnosis early in life not only helps avoid unnecessary diagnostic testing but is also beneficial to the patient's families because genetic counseling and prenatal diagnosis can be offered.
+This is the reason why the Health and Human Services Secretary also recognizes more than 25 additional conditions as secondary targets that do not meet all inclusion criteria but are identified nevertheless because most are components of the differential diagnosis of screening results observed in core conditions.
+Even for the secondary conditions, the possibility of making a diagnosis early in life not only helps avoid unnecessary diagnostic testing but is also beneficial to patients' families, as genetic counseling and prenatal diagnosis can be offered.

-Although not currently in the recommended uniform screening panel, guanidinoacetate methyltransferase (GAMT), a disorder of creatine synthesis, is a condition included in the Mayo Clinic Laboratories' supplemental newborn screen.
-When untreated, this disorder results in a depletion of cerebral creatine leading to global developmental delays, intellectual disability, severe speech delays, and seizures.
+Guanidinoacetate methyltransferase (GAMT), a disorder of creatine synthesis recently added to the recommended uniform screening panel, is a condition included in the Mayo Clinic Laboratories' supplemental newborn screen.
+When untreated, this disorder results in a depletion of cerebral creatine, leading to global developmental delays, intellectual disability, severe speech delays, and seizures.
 Patients with GAMT deficiency exhibit behavioral problems and features of autism.
-Treatment consists of lifelong supplementation with creatine monohydrate, ornithine and dietary protein restriction to decrease cerebral guanidinoacetic acid levels.
+Treatment consists of lifelong supplementation with creatine monohydrate, ornithine, and dietary protein restriction to decrease cerebral guanidinoacetic acid levels.
 Individuals with GAMT who are treated before the appearance of symptoms may exhibit normal neurodevelopmental outcomes.

 Interpretation